Handling IPN (Instant Payment Notification)

 }

-4. Do not perform long operations synchronously
+4. Do not perform long-running operations synchronously

 $queue->push('process_payment', [